anurakhan/FeedMapMobileApplication/README.md

 Code refactoring was done, however it still needs more.

 Improvments to come:
-Move the manual data write from web api to a seperate client web application.
-To seperate the concerns in the web service.
+Move the manual data write from web api to a seperate client web application to seperate the concerns in the web service.
 More refcatoring in IOS app.
 Add collection of images to BottomSheetViewContainers.